jennifer-powell/Financial-and-Voting-Analysis/README.md

    - The winner of the election based on popular vote.

-## These are the results for the PyBank Analysis
+## Results for the PyBank Analysis:

 ## Financial Analysis